Skip to content

 • response.json() is promising the data found in response body parsed as JSON-formatted.

-You can use both functions simultaneously, but either function is consuming the (remaining) response body, thus you can't consume it yourself after having used either function.
+You can use both functions simultaneously, but either function is consuming the (remaining) response body, thus you can not consume it yourself after having used either function.

 HttpException